 Unbiased stereology is recognized in biological research as the best-practice method for quantitative histology.
 It is used to accurately quantify the number of cells, the length of fibers, and the area and volume of biological structures or regions.
-Stereology plays an important role in validating and rejecting experimental hypotheses in biological research.
+Stereology plays an important role in validating and rejecting experimental hypotheses.
 It is often used to help answer questions such as:

 - Is the number of cells in a region of interest in experimental subjects different than controls?